taranvohra/Siteglide-docs/ecommerce/get-started-ecommerce/cart-checkout-and-quotes/cart/checking-inventory-in-cart.md

 {% endraw %}
 ```

 You can clear the message from the session when you believe the User has had a chance to read it and it will no longer be relevant.
 (In most cases, you'd display this straight after the Liquid version of the message).
-We'll clear this automatically if the function is run again without removing any products. \`
+We'll clear this automatically if the function is run again without removing any products.

-\`
+`{% raw %}{% session cart_has_removed_products = null %}{% endraw %}`

 We'll explain how you can customize the message itself later in the function options.